Skip to main content

 Bangladesh

-In Bangladesh, Switzerland is committed to sustainable economic and social development and creating better income and marketing opportunities for small and medium-sized enterprises (SMEs).
-It promotes the rights and participation of minorities and provides important services for refugees and other particularly vulnerable groups.
+In Bangladesh, Switzerland is actively engaged in sustainable economic and social development and creating better income and marketing opportunities for SMEs.
+It promotes the rights and participation of minorities and provides important services for refugees and migrants and other particularly vulnerable groups.
 It also focuses on combating climate change and mitigating its impact.

 In recent years, Bangladesh has achieved significant economic growth and made remarkable progress in poverty reduction.
-It is likely to leave the list of least developed countries in the near future.
-The COVID-19 pandemic has nonetheless had a serious economic and social impact on this densely populated country, and threatens to undermine development gains made to date.
+The country should soon move out of the category of least developed countries, although it continues to face challenges at a political and economic level.
 Scarce resources and the negative effects of climate change are increasingly impacting on daily life.

 Swiss development cooperation aims to help Bangladesh become a more prosperous, fair and resilient society.
-Within the framework of the Swiss Cooperation Programme for Bangladesh 2022-2025, it aims to promote economic resilience, improve access to basic services for disadvantaged communities, address climate and disaster risks, and work towards humane long-term solutions for Rohingya refugees.
+Within the framework of the Swiss cooperation programme for Bangladesh 2026–28, it aims to promote economic resilience, improve access to basic services for disadvantaged communities, address climate and disaster risks, and work towards humane long-term solutions for Rohingya refugees.

 Economic development